GENERAL DENTISTRY

 We recommend tooth extraction as soon as possible, even before you notice any pain or discomfort, especially if your teeth are impacted below your gums.

-All extractions can be performed with local anaesthetic to ensure minimal pain and discomfort, but we also offer nitrous oxide (happy gas) or intravenous (IV) sedation, which we recommend if you are nervous about the procedure.
+All extractions can be performed with local anesthesia to ensure minimal pain and discomfort, but we also offer nitrous oxide (happy gas) or intravenous (IV) sedation, which we recommend if you are nervous about the procedure.

-The cost of wisdom teeth removal will depend on your specific circumstances - we can provide a cost estimate during your initial consultation.
+Generally, the cost will range from $200 - $500 per tooth, but we can provide an accurate cost estimate during your initial consultation.

 Tooth Extraction Procedure